 Named after our son, Quin’s Vineyard is located in Arroyo Grande, California.
-Literally a stones throw from the Arroyo Grande AVA, this vineyard is one of the closest local vineyards to the Pacific Ocean, at less than 3.5 miles from the ocean.
-This proximity to the ocean has a profound effect on our viticultural practices, with moderating influences year round.
-The hillside vineyard is South facing in a valley with an East to West orientation.
-This valley is immediately North from the Arroyo Grande Valley (and Arroyo Grande AVA).
-This allows the summertime fog to cool the grapes routinely in the evenings throughout the growing season.
-The fog routinely retreats by the late morning, allowing the sun to ripen the grapes slowly.
-A longer growing season adds complexity to our wines.
+We are one of the closest local vineyards to the Pacific Ocean – at 3.5 miles from the water.
+This proximity to the ocean has a profound effect on our viticultural practices, with climate moderating maritime influences year-round.
+Quin’s Vineyard is in the San Luis Obispo County AVA, immediately adjacent to the Arroyo Grande AVA.
+Our hillside vineyard is southeast facing in the valley with an east to west orientation.
+This orientation permits the summertime fog to cool the grapes routinely in the evenings and early mornings throughout the growing season.
+The fog typically retreats by the late morning, allowing the sun to ripen the grapes slowly.
+This longer growing season adds complexity to our wines.

 We began planting Quin’s Vineyard in 1998.
 We worked with John Alban of Alban Wines to propagate the vines, with the Syrah clone Alban 1 from Alban Vineyards and our initial Pinot Noir cuttings being the 2A clone from Rosemary’s Vineyard (a very select portion of Talley Vineyards plantings).
 All of the original plantings are on 5 x 8 foot spacing with 5C rootstock.